 Prejudice against the Roma is an intricate part of their millennium-old history in Europe.
-From their earliest days,the Roma have been repressed and executed from mainstream society by European countries via different legislations.
-Thus, the Roma and their advocates argue that the ‘nomadic’ lifestyle is an outcome, rather than source, of the discrimination.
+From their earliest days, the Roma have been repressed and excluded from mainstream society by European countries via different legislations.
+Thus the Roma and their advocates argue that the ‘nomadic’ lifestyle is an outcome, rather than source, of the discrimination.

-In Ireland, police wrongly seized two Roma children from their respective families after a neighbour reported to the police she beard no resemblance to her family as she was pale skinned and blue-eyed.
+In Ireland, police wrongly seized two Roma children from their respective families after a neighbour reported to the police that she did not bear any resemblance to her family as she was pale skinned and blue-eyed.
 However, DNA tests proved both children were indeed being raised by their biological parents and had not been kidnapped.

 Following these two cases was a case in Greece in which “Maria”, a blonde-haired, blue eyed child was taken from a Roma couple who were not her biological parents by Greek authorities.
 In this case, a Bulgarian woman confessed “Maria” was hers and that she had left her in Greece with a family she worked for in 2009 because of economic difficulties.

-These recent cases highlight the dangers of ethnic stereotyping, which appears to be quite prevalent in Europe not merely within the public but also governments and politicians.
-In the case of Greece, school segregation is deemed to be one of the fundamental reasons fordiscrimination against the Roma.
+These recent cases highlight the dangers of ethnic stereotyping, which appears to be quite prevalent in Europe not merely amongst the public but also in government and amongst politicians.
+In the case of Greece, school segregation is deemed to be one of the fundamental reasons for discrimination against the Roma.

-It is not to say suspicions, no matter how trivial, of abduction or any crime should go unreported, but cases as such should not define a whole community.
-They should be treated as individual cases that may occur in any group irrelevant to one’s ethnicity, religion, class or race.
+It is not to say suspicions of abduction or any crime should go unreported, but cases as such should not reflect upon a whole community.
+They should be treated as individual cases that may occur in any group irrelevant of ethnicity, religion, class or race.

-We all have a shared duty to prevent such chauvinistic allegations about the Roma community from spreading, not merely to prevent their further exclusion from society but also as a means to fight prejudice and stereotypes of whichever community.
+We all have a shared duty to prevent the spreading of such chauvinistic allegations about the Roma community, not merely to prevent their further exclusion from society but also as a means to fight prejudice and stereotypes of any community.